ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ---
 - In part 1 you will gain familiarity with some pretrained Viola-Jones type detectors provided by OpenCV and learn how to use them
 - In part 2 you will build a Snapchat-inspired object-tracking filter for pasting an object onto a face
 - In part 3 you will work on intuitively interpreting the building blocks of Viola-Jones, namely the Haar-features, and relate the scale-parameter to the detection quality.
+- In part 4 you will extract the value of a chosen Haar feature, gaining an understanding of the underlying mechanism of Viola Jones feature extraction.
-You are also given the opportunity to optionally train your own classifier.
+- In part 5 you'll be given the opportunity to train your own classifier.
+This, however, is only **optional**.

 ## Learning goals (not finished, still to be checked)
 ---